 As a business owner, you have many choices for merchant service providers.
 Let each one of them earn your business by telling you what they have to offer.
 You don’t have to settle for a payment company that doesn’t provide the service that you are looking for.

 Your FundingTree can make processing credit or debit cards easy.
-Simply fill out this quick online form to give us some details about your business and we will reach out to you with offers for you to review.
+Simply fill out this quick online form to give us some details about your business and we will reach out to you with offers from merchant service providers for you to review.